-I spent time each day with him while working on the computer or watching Netlix in the evenings.
+I spent time each day with him while working on the computer or watching Netflix in the evenings.
 I’d also softly spoke to him while he was hiding without making eye contact.
 This daily routine usually works for a lot of other scared cats to make them trust you.
 Not so much in Anthony’s case.
 He remained fearful while occasionally trying to scratch and bite me when I placed food in front of him.
 I know that there isn’t a specific amount of time that it takes to coax a cat out of hiding and some need a lot longer than others.
-But after he lived with us for about 5 weeks with no signs of improvement and severe diarrhea due to assumed stress, I decided to take him to the veterinarian to treat the diarrhea and have him looked at to make sure there wasn’t another reason for his constant fear and hiding.
+But after he lived with us for about 5 weeks with no signs of improvement and severe diarrhea due to assumed stress, I decided to take him to the veterinarian to treat diarrhea and have him looked at to make sure there wasn’t another reason for his constant fear and hiding.

 Medication in tough cases

 This is where maybe some opinions divide but let me explain, I’ve done quite some reading up about it.
 Our vet who is also my husband’s cousin and I felt absolutely terrible about how terrified Anthony was at the vet visit.
-I did video tape it in my Instagram stories (scroll down to see how you can follow me on my stories) for everyone to see.
+I did videotape it in my Instagram stories (scroll down to see how you can follow me on my stories) for everyone to see.
 She mentioned that she gives her own cat Gabapentin for vet visits.
 This drug is a human drug that is also being used in veterinary treatments to reduce fear and anxiety in cats.
 It is a gentle sedation that slows down your cat and just makes it care less about what is going on around it.
 It is perfectly fine to give a cat a prescribed dosage for a longer period of time.
 After our vet consulted with a cat behaviorist she also prescribed Paxil for Anthony which takes up to 6 to 8 weeks to take effect.
-Until Paxil will show it’s effects I was told to give Anthony, half a capsule of Gabapentin in the morning and half in the evening and of course for any future vet visit.
-For a vet visit they recommended giving him a full capsule.
+Until Paxil will show it effects I was told to give Anthony, half a capsule of Gabapentin in the morning and a half in the evening and of course for any future vet visit.
+For a vet visit, they recommended giving him a full capsule.

 Let me tell you that giving him this drug on the first day already made a huge difference because for the first time ever, he came out of the box for me.
 Meowed and let me pet him.
 It was the biggest surge of hope I had gotten since bringing him home.
 And we were immensely relieved to see that it helped him.